Robert-96/dezmereanrobert.com/content/posts/build-a-markdown-component-with-showdown-for-ember.md

 With the help of [ShowdownJs](http://showdownjs.com/) and [HighlightJs](https://highlightjs.org/), you can easily build a Markdown component with syntax highlighting.

-**ShowdownJs** is an easy-to-use Markdown to HTML converter, it can be used in both client side (browser) or server side (with nodejs).
+**ShowdownJs** is an easy-to-use Markdown to HTML converter, it can be used in both client-side (browser) or server-side (with nodejs).

 **HighlightJs** is an JavaScript library for syntax highlighting on the web.
 It supports 189 languages and 94 styles.